Lughnasadh

 _

-As night fell, stories and poems were told + music filled the air to accompany the tales of the bountiful past + their successes.
-They also lamented + honoured the courageous warriors and mothers who gave their life for their kin’s protection + survival.
+As night fell, stories and poems were told and music filled the air to accompany the tales of the bountiful past + their successes.
+They also lamented and honoured the courageous warriors and mothers who gave their life for their kin’s protection + survival.

 These tales told over the glow of embers, lit a spark in their hearts, but also heeded warnings of what they were to prepare for over the coming months.